Chart Color Schemes

 Bentleigh East displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Bentleigh East's dwelling structure, as per the latest Census, consisted of 69.2% houses and 30.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+In Bentleigh East, as per the latest Census data, 69.2% of dwellings were houses while 30.8% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Melbourne metropolitan area's 67.9% houses and 32.1% other dwellings.
 Home ownership in Bentleigh East stood at 35.4%, with mortgaged dwellings at 40.1% and rented ones at 24.5%.
 The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Bentleigh East was recorded at $500, compared to Melbourne metro's $390.
-Nationally, Bentleigh East's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Median weekly rent in Bentleigh East was $500, compared to Melbourne metro's $390.
+Nationally, Bentleigh East's mortgage repayments are significantly higher at $2,500 versus the Australian average of $1,863, and rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing